alexandrepalaoro/CrabCompTrait/README.md

 # CrabCompTrait

-Codes of the paper entitled "How can males compensate for exaggerated weapons?
-The role of morphology and environment on crab locomotor performance".
+Codes and dataset of the paper entitled "Underwater compensation for exaggerated weaponry: The role of morphology and environment on crab locomotor performance", published in <strong>Journal of Experimental Zoology Part A: Ecological Genetics and Physiology</strong>.
+A link to the published paper will be posted as soon as the pdf is available.

 If you use anything from this repository, please cite our DOI: